Tony Serra

-Joseph Tony Serra (born December 30, 1934) is an American criminal defense and civil rights attorney, political activist and tax resister from San Francisco.
+Joseph Tony Serra (born December 30, 1934) is an American retired criminal defense and civil rights attorney, political activist, and tax resister from San Francisco.

 Early life and education

 A San Francisco native, Serra was raised in the Outer Sunset district.
 His father, Anthony Serra, was a Spanish immigrant from Mallorca who worked in a jelly bean factory, and his mother, Gladys (Fineberg) Serra was a Russian Jewish immigrant from Odessa; she died by suicide in 1977.

 Serra earned a Bachelor of Arts degree in Philosophy from Stanford University and a Juris Doctor degree from Boalt Hall at the University of California, Berkeley.
 While in law school, Serra was a contributor to the California Law Review.

 Career

 In 1970, Serra successfully defended Black Panther leader Huey Newton in a murder trial.

 In 1983, Serra won an acquittal for Chol Soo Lee, a Korean American immigrant in San Francisco who had been convicted of murder in 1973, and sentenced to life imprisonment.

-He has also represented individuals from groups as diverse and politically-charged as the White Panthers, Hells Angels, Good Earth and New World Liberation Front (NWLF).
-Some of these individuals include Brownie Mary, Dennis Peron, Hooty Croy, Ellie Nesler and Symbionese Liberation Army members Sara Jane Olson, Russell Little and Michael Bortin.
+He has also represented individuals from groups such as White Panthers, Hells Angels, Good Earth, and New World Liberation Front (NWLF).
+Some of these individuals include Brownie Mary, Dennis Peron, Patrick "Hooty" Croy, Ellie Nesler, and Symbionese Liberation Army member Sara Jane Olson.